 You have more influence over the outcome.

 - In a circle process, your role is not just to report the basic facts of the crime, but also to talk about the nuances—matters beyond the black and white.
 You might know, for instance, that the victims had been targeted previously and were understandably nervous.
-You could speak to the demeanor of the offender on the scene.
+You could speak to the demeanor of the RP on the scene.

 - You can contribute ideas for how the harm can be repaired: local sites for community service, for example, or a particular take on how to make amends.